Clement-LVD/codexplor/README.md

 <figcaption aria-hidden="true">.</figcaption>
 </figure>

-Here, ingoing links are colorized, in order to reveal the functions used by others functions *aka* local dependancies of the project. e.g.,. we see that the most-common local dependancy inside the tidyverse/stringr repo is `compat-types-check.R`, and that one of the codexplor functions actually rely on a stringr::extract.R function (codexplor functions network is truncated on the herabove picture).
+By default, ingoing links are colorized on this dataviz, in order to reveal the local dependancies of the project (i.e. functions used by others files of the project).
+Hereabove, we see that the most-common local dependancy inside the tidyverse/stringr repo is `compat-types-check.R`.
+One of the codexplor functions actually rely on a stringr/extract.R function - codexplor functions network is truncated on the herabove picture, but the opposite is not true.

-Play with the parameters reveal others infos, e.g., you should try to color nodes accordingly to their outdegrees - the number of functions they call, in order to reveal the “high-level functions’.
+Play with the parameters reveal others insights, e.g., you should try to color nodes accordingly to their outdegrees - the number of functions they call, in order to reveal the high-level files of the project.

-Get rid of complexity with a broader perspective on the project !
+> Get rid of complexity with a broader perspective on the project !

+## Vignettes

 `codexplor` offers several protocols & parameters to take care with.
 See the vignettes about the text-analysis protocols offered by `codexplor`,